www.animallaw.info

 (a) No person shall perform a cruel act on any dog; nor shall any person harm, maim, or kill any dog, or attempt to do so, except that a person may:

-(1) Defend his person or property, or the person or property of another, from injury or damage being caused by a dog; or
+(1) Defend his or her person or property, or the person or property of another, from injury or damage being caused by a dog; or

-(2) Kill any dog causing injury or damage to any livestock or poultry.
+(2) Kill any dog causing injury or damage to any livestock, poultry, or pet animal.

 (b) The method used for killing the dog shall be designed to be as humane as is possible under the circumstances.
 A person who humanely kills a dog under the circumstances indicated in subsection (a) of this Code section shall incur no liability for such death.